lurkydismal/pchess/README.md

 ## Board setup

 There are a variety of possible board setups and variations, my favorite is shown below and features three bishops and three knights for a very dynamic gameplay.
-The starting position is edge-based and differs only mildly from that of standard chess.
+The starting position is edge-based and differs only mildly from that of standard chess : the backline is unchanged, the frontline only accepts another bishop (which can do no direct attack on any opponent), and theere is an optional "general" knight that adds lock-points so that it's basically better to *never* move (but really this is still chess so you *have* to move at one point or another).

 ![Board setup](game_setups/pchess_board-setup-3p.png)

-By reducing the number of pieces used, it is possible to accomodate up to 6 players in a  massive free-for-all warfare.
+By reducing the number of pieces used, it is possible to accomodate up to 6 (or even 12) players in a massive free-for-all warfare (with or without alliances).

 The `manual/` directory contains more info of piece movement and board setups.

+### Alternate board setups

+Since - beyond the aspect of the clock itself - the start position is not exactly relevant, it is totally accepted that Gliński, McCooey, or Shafran variants may coexist on the same board.

+Brusky and Vasa variants are excluded, bacause the arrangement of pieces does not match the board size.

+## Pawn promotion

+Basically happens when as pawn goes further than *"half"* the board (at least 8 cases, see *sectors* in `manual`.

 ## Win condition

 As there are a few variants of initial board setups, there also are a number of win conditions.
-Players can chose to declare the first player to get another in checkmate to be the winner (somehow encourages a parasitic-type of gameplay), or it may be deceided that the last playing remaining on the play field wins.
+Players can chose to declare the first player to get another in checkmate to be the winner, or it may be decided that the last playing remaining on the play field wins.

 This must be decided at the game start, just like the allowed movement of knights and pawns in particular.